 Given the impact of Covid - 19, the Company proceeded with a further assessment of impairment indicators on the various segments it operates.
-Despite the effect of Covid-19 during the six-month period, management assessed the assumptions used during the impairment tests conducted for financial statements for the year ended 31 December 2020 and concluded that they are still valid and thus no impairment charge is required.
+Despite the effect of Covid-19 during the nine-month period ended 30 September 2021, management assessed the assumptions used during the impairment tests conducted for financial statements for the year ended 31 December 2020 and concluded that they are still valid and thus no impairment charge is required.